Dying Breed (film): Plot

 Desperate to find Rebecca, the group searches through the forest.
 The local ferryman tries to help them but is murdered by one of the cannibals.
-Reaching an old mining site, they find Rebecca's remains strung up on meat-hooks and Jack is killed by an animal trap.
+Reaching an old mining site, they find Rebecca's remains strung up on meat-hooks, and Jack is killed by an animal trap.
 Matt flees underground and finds grisly evidence of the cannibal's past exploits.
 Nina reaches a railway bridge over a fast-flowing river but is cornered by a pair of cannibals.
 She deliberately throws herself off the high bridge.
 The ferryman's wife then kills one of the cannibals and then slits her own throat after apologizing to Matt.
-That night, the police arrive at the hotel but there is no sign of any of the missing people.
-As the police depart, a sad and weary Matt prepares to leave but is suddenly attacked.
+That night, the police arrive at the hotel, but there is no sign of any of the missing people.
+As the police depart, a sad and weary Matt prepares to leave, but is suddenly attacked.

 He is later seen paralyzed in a chair while one of the cannibals explains that their settlement, much like the Tasmanian tiger, must stay hidden to survive.
-The cannibal then opens a door exposing a still-living Nina tied to a table, about to be raped for breeding purposes.
-While Matt watches, the young girl who was actually Nina's niece approaches him, removes a set of dentures, thus exposing a set of sharp deformed teeth.
+The cannibal then opens a door, exposing a still-living Nina tied to a table, about to be raped for breeding purposes.
+While Matt watches, the young girl, who is actually Nina's niece, approaches him and removes a set of dentures, exposing sharp, deformed teeth.
 As the police drive away, Nina's mobile phone (which Matt had given them) displays a photo of the Tasmanian Tiger.